Pliva (river)

-The Pliva (Serbian Cyrillic: Плива) is a relatively small river in central parts of Bosnia and Herzegovina, however one of the most significant in terms of natural, cultural and historical heritage and value as a natural rarity.
+The Pliva (Cyrillic: Плива) is a relatively small river in central parts of Bosnia and Herzegovina, however one of the most significant in terms of natural, cultural and historical heritage and value as a natural rarity.
 For hundreds of years this region was the ultimate stronghold of the Bosnian Kingdom, with the town of Jajce as permanent seat of the last kings of the Bosnian Kingdom.

 The entire region of Jajce is rich in natural heritage that cannot be viewed in isolation from the built heritage.
 In Jajce, these two components are closely intermingled.

 Geography and hydrography

 The Pliva valley is located in the northern part of central Bosnia and Herzegovina and known for its tranquil mountains rich in forests and abundance of nature, wildlife and especially bodies of water.
 The valley is dominated by two unique rivers, the Pliva and the Janj and two natural lakes on the Pliva river.